'We could be here today and gone tomorrow': Life in North Korea's crosshairs

 Like Martinez, most of the dozen or so residents CNN spoke to weren't panicked.

-The US military has a large presence here -- its bases cover almost a third of the island's land area and -- and prepares for worst-case scenarios like this.
+The US military has a large presence here -- its bases cover almost a third of the island's land area -- and prepares for worst-case scenarios like this.

 However, that doesn't mean people aren't worried, said Jodiann Santos, who works at the Guam Museum.